viveksyngh/slippery/README.md

 ## Now, seriously

-Sometime we need to check out execution time of some function.
+Sometimes we need to check out execution time of some function.
 For example (our function is useless, because it's only for demonstration of an idea):

 ```python
 import slippery